 In order to set up direct deposit, please refer to the website and instructions below:

 PLEASE NOTE: This information is for setting up direct deposit as a UBC employee (being appointed as a TA means you are a UBC employee).
 This is NOT the same as setting up Direct Deposit for students to have awards/scholarships directly deposited into their bank account.

-Please do NOT send your direct deposit information form and/or information to the Manager, Graduate Programs.
+Please do NOT send your direct deposit information form and/or information to the Manager, Graduate Programs or the Academic Coordinator.
 The correct location is: Payroll Department, TEF3, 5th Floor, 6190 Agronomy Road.